About me

 Not able to go to art or photography school because of my primary profession, I turned to the internet and to local photo clubs to learn more.

-After about about five years of listening to various internet pundits, I did not feel I had gotten anywhere in my pursuit of understanding or even expressing that something more.
+After five years of listening to various internet pundits, I did not feel I had gotten anywhere in my pursuit of understanding or even expressing that something more.
 During this time I had spent several years in the competitive photo club world and since my images were never selected worthy of useful comment, I learned nothing.
 I was frustrated.

 Quite randomly I came across an article by Alain Briot on the Luminous Landscape website, in which he stated that there is no competition in art, since art is made only by the artist, and the artist is his/her only competitor.
 I liked that idea, so in 2010 I took a workshop from Alain to find out what this pundit had to say in real life.